How Tonga's Volcano Torn Underwater Internet Cable Will Be Repaired

 Worldwide, it is estimated that there are more than 430 cables, which run 1.3 million km around the planet.

-After a cable snapped in 2019 — because of a ship’s anchor — Tonga signed a 15-year contract to get satellite connection.
+After a cable broke in 2019 — because of a ship’s anchor — Tonga signed a 15-year contract to get satellite connection.

 But the use of satellite phones has been affected by the volcanic ash covering the country.
 Some people have reported that they can only call — and receive no calls.